 - Kid Friendly: If you have a picky eater, covering your broccoli in cheese sauce is a great way to get them to try it.

-Preheat the oven to 375 degrees F and spray an 8×8 baking dish with cooking spray or rub with some olive oil or a little butter (mmm).
-You may also use a gratin dish or double the recipe and make it in a 9×13 inch dish.
-The choice is yours!
+Preheat the oven to 375°F (190°C) and spray an 8×8 baking dish with cooking spray or rub with some olive oil or a little butter (mmm).
+You may also use a au gratin dish or double the recipe and make it in a 9×13 inch dish.

 Or if you prefer it not as cheesy of a dish, double the broccoli, keep the cheesy sauce the same and make in a 9 x 13 inch dish.

-Cut up the head of broccoli into bite-sized pieces, but you want them to be a rather large broccoli floret.
+Cut up the head of broccoli into bite-sized pieces of fresh broccoli florets.

 Meanwhile, steam the broccoli by bringing a large pot with about 1-2 inches of water to a simmer and adding a large steamer basket or insert.
 Toss in the broccoli florets and cover to steam for about 5 minutes.

-For now, you’ll only be partially cooking the broccoli.
+You’ll only be partially cooking the broccoli.
 You’ll know it is just right when the florets are bright green with a slight crunch when pierced with a fork.
-Remove the broccoli from the pot and strain in a colander.
+Remove the broccoli from the pot and strain it in a colander.

 Add nutmeg, salt and pepper to your liking.
 Next, toss in some chopped rosemary and thyme, if desired.
 Then, stir or whisk in the shredded cheeses half a cup a time.

-Continue stirring over low heat and adding the cheeses until the sauce is melted and smooth.
-Set aside ¼ – ½ cup of gruyere to sprinkle on top of the casserole.
+Continue stirring over low heat until the cheese melts and all lumps are smoothed out.
+Set aside ¼ – ½ cup of gruyère to sprinkle on top of the casserole.

-Place steamed broccoli in the prepared baking dish, then pour cheese sauce over the top of the broccoli as evenly as possible.
-Sprinkle with the reserved grated cheese and bake for about 20 to 25 minutes.
+Place the steamed broccoli in the prepared baking dish, then pour the cheese sauce evenly over the top of the broccoli.
+Sprinkle with the reserved grated cheese and bake for 20-25 minutes.
 Then, it’s time to serve up this cheesy goodness!

 - Don’t forget to strain the broccoli as directed.
 Skipping this step will likely result in a soggy and mushy broccoli casserole.

-- Another way to avoid a mushy broccoli au gratin recipe is to ensure you don’t overcook the broccoli.
+- Another way to avoid a mushy casserole is to ensure you don’t overcook the broccoli.
 You want it to be just tender enough to pierce with a fork.

 - If you use a bag of pre-shredded cheese, it may not melt as well as if you shred the cheese yourself.
-I suggest buying blocks of cheese and using a grater to create the shreds.
-Putting in the extra work always pays off and produces the best flavors.
+I suggest buying blocks of cheese and using a grater to shred it.
+Block cheese just melts better.

 This versatile recipe is perfect for customization!
 Here are some creative ideas to get you started: